sernano/mixi/README.md

 Ideas I have and what I plan to implement going forward:

+* A redesigned, robust UI with light and dark modes
 * A full-featured, in-browser audio player
 * Tape sharing with nodemailer